snitkdan/consistent-hashing-lab/README.md

 ## Part 3: Hash the Server Name
 TODO: Write some buildup for this part
 Moving all the keys each time might not be necessary, especially for the case when the keys get assigned to the same location.
 Here, we will try to avoid redistributing keys unnecessarily.
+To do this, you'll want to divide up the key-space somehow.
+The way we suggest is hashing the server name, since in expectation hashes are roughly uniformly distributed.
+[TODO: Probably provide resources for why.]

+The hash function we will be using will be python's hash function but with a mask so that hashes are in the range(0, 2^32).
+This has some implications Pay close attention to when the solution wraps around 0.

 Implement `LoadBalancers/load_balancer_hash_shard_once.py`.

 How many keys moved when you added and removed shards?

+**Hint**: You might want to look into the bisect library.

 ## Part 4: Consistent Hashing
 TODO: Write some buildup for this part
 Now we hash the server name multiple times.
+We recommend going through the possible cases for hashing, since this is harder than the previous section.

 Implement `LoadBalancers/load_balancer_hash_shard_mult.py`.

 ## Reflection questions
 1. What happens when you increase the number of times you hash the server name in the consistent hashing scheme?
 2. What are some benefits/drawbacks when increasing the number of times that you hash the server name?
 3. How might you balance the workload on a distribution in which some keys were a lot more popular than other keys?

+## Notes
+ - It can be assumed that there will always be at least one shard in the system.
+ - Python's hash(...) function by default uses a random seed, so you might want to set `export PYTHONHASHSEED=0 ` when debugging your code.
+To unset it, just do `unset PYTHONHASHSEED`.
+ - We recommend using the `hash_fn` provided instead of python's `hash` function because that's a little unbounded.
+ - Feel free to use any standard python3 library
+ - If you're interested in how to load balance according to the distribution of work, consider looking up Slicer or Elastic Load Balancer.

 ## Acknowledgements
 The sections are based on this [video](https://cs.brown.edu/video/392/?quality=hires) by Doug Woos.
 This was a project for CSE599c: Data Center Systems offered in Winter 2020.